TheSilvered/nest/docs/c_api/c_api-runtime_stack.md

 **Description:**

-Pushes a call on a call stack.
+Push a call on a call stack.

 !!!note
     The reference count of the function inside `call` is automatically